Our Governing Body

 Alison Deane worked as a Systems Analyst and Project Manager before her children were born.
-Her three children have passed through Bathampton Primary School, during which time she has helped out in the library, the ICT suite and on school trips; she is also an SMSA at the school.
+Three children have passed through Bathampton Primary School during which time she has helped out in the library, the ICT suite and on school trips; she is also an SMSA at the school.
 Alison currently chairs the Pupil Support Committee for a number of years and is currently a member of the Pupils Committee.
 She is also our Lead governor for Safeguarding and Pupil Premium.